cameron/prts/README.md

 Forget heroku or codebuild; deployment can be as simple as a git hook!

-Okay, not really, but for projects where all you want is to deploy a few systemd files, prts is all you need; installing it on your deploy host will create git repo template that has a post-receive hook that ensures all systemd files found in the repo are installed and running.
-The install script will also make sure your deploy host is configured as a git server...
+Okay, not really, but for projects where all you want is to deploy a few systemd files, prts is all you need.

+It's just a git hook that looks through your repo for systemd unit files, installs them, and re/starts the appropriate services.

+And a git repo template to make sure that new git repos get the post receive hook by default.

+And a bit of bash to create your git user and configure your box to be a basic git server.

+~~And a bitcoin miner~~ that's all!

 # Install